oceanhackweek/ohw19-tutorial-github/GitGuide.md

 ```

-Decide which changes you want to keep, and modify the file so it looks as you wish.
+Decide which changes you want to keep, and modify the file so it looks as you wish directly from the editor.
 Remove the unnecessary characters.
-Commit and publish the changes.
+Add, commit and push the changes.

 ```
 git add README.md